Event Formats

 • Immersive and interactive technologies for the humanities and social sciences (Humanist-Computer-Interaction, Immersive Humanities)

-For the archiving and publication of research data, the Dataverse-based repository „GlobeData“ is available to the research projects based at the centre, which will be transferred to regular operation at the end of 2022.
+For the archiving and publication of research data, the Dataverse-based repository „GLOBEDATA“ is available to the research projects based at the centre, which will be transferred to regular operation at the end of 2022.
 As a specialised repository, GlobeData is also open to researchers from other institutions and from all over the world.
 In line with the "distributed archiving" approach, metadata can also be mapped in more specialised repositories or, conversely, fed into GlobeData from those repositories via harvesting.
 Between the publication of research data and pure (closed) archiving for review purposes, the repository also offers tiered variants such as the targeted release of data for specific persons or temporary embargoes.
 The coordinated curation, collection and provision of research data via GlobeData also offers the opportunity for the targeted reuse of data in new research projects at the centre and, of course, the conception of new projects based on existing databases.

 Specific subject areas: